Can I deposit my tax refund into someone else's account?

 - What are the different options for getting my federal (IRS) tax refund?

-- What if I entered the wrong bank account for direct deposit or I need to change it?
+- What if I entered the wrong bank account for direct deposit?